Seattleites take to the streets to celebrate Biden-Harris win

-As many Seattleites took to the streets in Saturday morning — sometimes with fireworks and whoops of joy over the news that Joe Biden was now the president-elect and Kamala Harris Vice President-elect — Washingtonians celebrated the ushering in of a new administration.
+Honking horns, waving flags and sounding whoops of joy, Seattleites took to the streets Saturday morning to celebrate the news that Joe Biden was president-elect and Kamala Harris vice president-elect.

 Paula Wright, a 56-year-old yoga instructor from Capitol Hill, was listening to “Oh Happy Day” on her phone in Cal Anderson Park as she walked the neighborhood and danced.

-As a Christian, she said, she felt the country had entered a new spiritual era.
+As a Christian, she said she felt the country had entered a new spiritual era.
 She hoped Biden would move the country closer toward reckoning with racial injustice.

 “God is in control and love wins,” she said, adding it had angered her that others who called themselves Christians contributed to what she saw as a campaign of fear and hatred in President Donald Trump.
+“America has to atone for the sin of racism,” she said.

+In West Seattle, neighbors converged on the Alaska Junction intersection around 10 a.m., to dance, stroll and wave flags during the “Walk All Ways” traffic signal.

+“We need to put together a party,” said a worker at Easy Street Records, which soon changed its signboard to “Biden Harris Win!” from the previous “Repair or Replace” quip about the area’s cracked bridge.

 “The American people have spoken,” said Gov. Jay Inslee, adding he “was extremely optimistic about America’s future” under the leadership of Biden and Harris.